These Australian peacock spiders may be small but they are also the most spectacular, colorful and cutest spiders in the world.

 The peacock spider puts its left leg up and shakes it all about.
 It also seems to shimmy, clap and wiggle.
-Even arachnaphobes can appreciate these dance moves.
-With their colorful dress, and fabulous song and dance routines, these small peacock spiders have captivated the hearts of the internet.
+Even arachnophobes can appreciate these dance moves.
+With their colorful dress and fabulous song and dance routines these small peacock spiders have captivated the hearts of the internet.

 The greatest attribute of peacock spider is its advanced eyes.
-Spiders have 8, occasionally 6, eyes, but they are usually quite simple organs, specks of black or silver, with an ability to detect light and dark, movement and shadow and some unclear images, even at low light levels.
+Spiders have 8, occasionally 6 eyes, but they are usually quite simple organs, specks of black or silver with an ability to detect light and dark, movement and shadow and some unclear images even at low light levels.
 The two central front eyes of the peacock spider are much more advanced.
-They have large eyes, equipped with spherical lenses, with an internal focusing system and complex four layered retina.
-All this means that peacock spider can see fine detail, in color and at different distances.
+They have large eyes equipped with spherical lenses with an internal focusing system and complex four layered retina.
+All this means that peacock spider can see fine details in color and at different distances.

-Peacock spider can jump several times the length of its body.
-When a peacock spider is moving from place to place, and especially just before jumping, it tethers a filament of silk (or dragline) to whatever it is standing on to protect it if the jump should fail.
+Peacock spider can jump several times its body length.
+When a peacock spider is moving from place to place, and especially just before jumping it tethers a filament of silk (or dragline) to whatever it is standing on to protect it, if the jump should fail.